REPORT – Restore USB Access on a Windows 10 VM – v1.1.0

 • wevtutil was used to export chkdsk logs from the Event Viewer to confirm the file system was clean

-Root Cause: The issue was caused by missing VirtualBox USB filters combined with active file locks or processes on the host system.
-These prevented the VM from gaining proper access to the USB device.
+Root Cause: This issue was caused by missing VirtualBox USB filters combined with active file locks or processes on the host system.
+This prevented the VM from gaining proper access to the USB device.

 1.3 Resolution and Validation

-Access was restored by setting up USB filters and confirming the file system was working correctly.
+Access was restored by setting up USB filters and confirming that the file system was working correctly.

 Parameter Configuration Value